 I’ve been learning a lot about myself lately and believe that I wasn’t ready to take my life to the next level.
 I was scared of what people would think of me and how my life would change.
 I was self-sabotaging and preventing myself from achieving my peak.

-Instead of taking action, I thought it would be easier to put it off for another time.
-I cared more about what other people thought about me than what I thought of myself and this was holding me back.
+But instead of taking action, I thought it would be easier to put it off for another time.
+I’d cared more about what other people thought about me than what I thought of myself and this was holding me back.

 Some people don’t like what I’m doing and that’s fine, I know that what I do and share isn’t for everyone.
 I will connect with those who my posts resonate with and will be able to help them achieve more in their lives.

 Achieving Our Goals Is About Being Specific

 If we aren’t specific about what we want, we will never achieve it.
 It seems so simple, but it’s something that I truly didn’t grasp until a few months ago.